IV - POST-PRODUCTION

 The answer was pretty clear: it’s about freedom.

 Ok.
 But then how to tell it?
 My main problem at this stage was the sheer amount of content I had.
 I didn’t know how to get it all into one film.
 A breakthrough came when I established what became the broader structure of the psi project.
 Originally, my project was only a film (which was itself at first supposed to be a short film) and that grew in size with the interviews.
 But as I was struggling to choose which parts to keep, I soon realized that I could exploit the rest of the interviews as an accompaniment to the feature film, to inform it and provide extra food for thought.
-And this is how the third piece of the project came to be: a web-series focused on the interviews.
-This really liberated me because I was then far less reluctant to cut pieces of the interviews from the feature, knowing they would find their place in the web-series.
-Together with this journal, they would for a triptych.
+And this is how, in addition to the current journal, the third piece of the project came to be: a series focused on the interviews, which I later came to call the Talks.
+This really liberated me because I was then far less reluctant to cut pieces of the interviews from the feature, knowing they would find their place in the series.
+Together with this journal, they would form a triptych.

-Over several months, the film found its structure: 4 acts, each act has 3 movements, and each movement is in 2 parts (a “presentation” part, which shows the fictional lives, and a “contemplation” part, which is where the narrator thinks out loud), with the whole thing book-ended by a prologue and an epilogue.
+Over several months, the film found its structure: 4 acts, each act has 3 movements, and each movement is in 2 parts (a “presentation” part, which shows the fictional lives, and a “contemplation” part, which is where the narrator reflects on what's happening), with the whole thing book-ended by a prologue and an epilogue.
 Furthermore, the whole film is structured in a mirror-like fashion, with parts either side of the center in reflection of each-other: Act 2 and Act 3; Act 1 and Act 4; the Epilogue and the Prologue, the opening and closing shots; and finally the opening quote and credits.
 Remember, all this structural work was being done in Word and it took roughly 6 months to get the full skeleton in place.
-But once I had it, adding the meat to the bones went much quicker: I just filled in the spreadsheet with the contents of the film and within a few weeks, I returned to Premiere Pro to assemble the puzzle.
+But once I had it, adding the meat to the bones went much quicker: I just filled in the spreadsheet with the footage at my disposal and within a few weeks, I returned to Premiere Pro to assemble the puzzle.
 And putting the film together with purpose was actually a very rewarding experience: I could finally see my film being born.